 is a partner with Changing Tastes.
 Until recently, he served as Vice President of Corporate Sustainability Initiatives at Compass Group North America, overseeing the development and implementation of their national sustainability platform including all food purchasing and product development programs.
 Prior to this role, as Director of Culinary Development at Bon Appétit Management Company, he was pivotal in shaping their emergence as the industry leader in food-related social responsibility.
 His area of expertise in the sustainability arena is centered on building operational and marketing strategies that are anchored in consumer environmental, health and ethical values and can be adapted to a variety of food service business models.
 More recently, his efforts to engage the industry in climate change related issues is allowing him to emerge as an industry subject matter expert.
 Marc’s culinary leadership at Compass included the development of innovative food concepts and campaigns with emphasis on authenticity, wellness and sustainability influenced menus.

-is a consultant at Changing Tastes.
+is a consultant at Changing Tastes who specializes in foodservice strategy and engagement.
 She has served as Marketing Specialist at Niman Ranch, building consumer and trade awareness around the importance of responsibly sourced products on a national scale, and previously worked in a similar role at Organic Valley.
+Her work has focused primarily on developing partnerships and navigating trends within foodservice channels.
+She has also worked on the local level to build viable markets for family farmers in the Midwest.
 Her passion for creating a more responsible food system was instilled in her at a young age by her father Michel Nischan, professional chef and sustainable food pioneer.